 This collection highlights winners of the Soft Matter Lectureship.
 This annual award was established in 2009 to honour an early-stage career scientist who has made a significant contribution to the soft matter field.

-This collection features articles published in Soft Matter from Tim White as well as the nine previous lectureship winners:
+This collection features articles published in Soft Matter from Professor Zhao, as well as previous lectureship winners:

 2018 – Susan Perkin, University of Oxford, UK